 - Putting pressure on Governments through international bodies

-International organisations such as the United Nations whose environmental programme collaborates with CITES on a number of issues, need to be lobbied to take more action and put pressure on governments to clamp down on the illegal wildlife trade and to enforce regulations as set out by CITES (CITES meets again on March 3rd in Bangkok, Thailand).
+International organisations such as the United Nations whose environmental programme collaborates with CITES on a number of issues, need to be lobbied to take more action and put pressure on governments to clamp down on the illegal wildlife trade and to enforce regulations as set out by CITES.
 The petitioning group AVAAZ with its near 20 million members could be mobilised to enlist global support.

 - Governments putting pressure on Governments of countries illegally trading rhino horn